shah-in-boots/notes/permanent/ECG-prediction-of-TTN-variants.md

 1. Model definition: Using the work by @vandeLeur2021, can create similar model training examples.
 1. Guided Gradient Class Activation Mapping: Visualization technique that will be used to identify which parts of the ECG are contributing the most. [gradient-weighted-class-activation-mapping](gradient-weighted-class-activation-mapping.md) which is described by @Selvaraju2020.

+# Next steps

+This project was presented to the [AFGen-consortium](AFGen-consortium.md).
+The overall suggestions along with [Dawood-Darbar-MD-MBChB](Dawood-Darbar-MD-MBChB.md) was to consider expanding the study before validation.

+As such, this may be a more expanded study that can be validated in the UK Biobank (or alternative).

+- *null* types, or *wild-types* patients will have __no__ monogenic contributors to atrial fibrillation
+- *mutant-types* will have deleterious variants in known monogenic contributors, such as *TTN* or *LMNA* variants